jackHotch/Gym-App-Next/notes.md

 # Notes for Gym App

-## Convertion to Next and Typescript

-- Fix the click outside to close for the date calendar
-- Keep converting files
 - https://stackoverflow.com/questions/75136806/create-daterangepicker-using-two-mui-x-datepicker
 - https://mui.com/x/api/date-pickers/pickers-day/
 - Make modals that pop out from three dots cover the three dots like in the strong app
 - Make the blue color slighly darker, more blue

+## Convertion to Next and Typescript

+- Make each component have their own module.css file, change EntryModal
+- Finished page.tsx for /record/workout, need to convert all of the isolated components

 ## Split